oTree-org/otree-core/docs/app/index.rst

     django-admin.py startapp --template=http://is.gd/ptree_app <app_name>

-This will create a new app based on a pTree template, with most of the structure already set up for you.
+This will create a new app based on a ptree template, with most of the structure already set up for you.

 Think of this as a skeleton to which you can add as much as you want.
 You can add your own classes, functions, methods, and attributes,